piku235/JungiThemeBundle/Resources/doc/theme-tags.md

 [Show the class](https://github.com/piku235/JungiThemeBundle/tree/master/Tag/DesktopDevices.php)

-The DesktopDevices is a very basic tag (empty) and it doesn't implement any additional methods.
+The DesktopDevices is a very basic tag and it implements methods contained in the interface.
 Each theme designed for desktop devices (the most likely scenario) should have this tag.

 ### Link